Timbers score late to once again take down Sounders at CenturyLink

 Sunday’s match was played without fans due to state rules regarding crowd sizes to guard against the spread of COVID-19.
 The Sounders used taped crowd noise and prior to the opening kick, showed a grid of fans watching online.

 While always a Cascadia derby, the Sounders will hold onto the Cascadia Cup for another year due to matches not being played before fans.
 The Cascadia Cup Council made the decision earlier this year.
-Supporters groups for the Vancouver Whitecaps, Timbers and Sounders started the regional competition in 2004.
+Supporters groups for the Vancouver Whitecaps FC, Timbers and Sounders started the regional competition in 2004.

 MLS also hasn’t scheduled matches between its Canadian and U.S. teams since resuming its season amid the pandemic due to travel restrictions regarding the spread of COVID-19.